REOPEN YOUR PRIOR APPLICATION & GET ALL YOUR DISABILITY BENEFITS

 - Request review of an Appeals Council denial in Federal Court

-If you file your SSD application online at Social Security’s website, then you have 6 months to complete it.
+If you file your SSD application on Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, then the SSA will not process your application.
 Sign it and send it back as soon as possible.

 WE CAN TRY TO REOPEN YOUR PRIOR APPLICATION